Soojal1807/Ethereum-Study/README.md

 ## Project Structure

-- `Bitcoin study.py`: The main Python script that performs the data fetching, analysis, and report generation.
+- `Eth_study.py`: The main Python script that performs the data fetching, analysis, and report generation.
 - `report.txt`: The generated report containing the analysis results.

 ## Features